DIY Candy Wrappers

 Hello, Graphics Fairy friends!
-I’m Diana from Dreams Factory and I’m ready to share this sweet little project with you – DIY Script Chocolate Wrappers with secret messages inside!
-I know this sounds a little bit different than usual, because of all the chocolate involved, but I’m pretty sure you won’t have any problem with that! 🙂 This lovely project can be that special something that we all need and after all the crazy times we had to experience in 2020, I feel like we ALL deserve a treat like this!
+I’m Diana from Dreams Factory and I’m ready to share this sweet little project with you – DIY Candy Wrappers with secret messages inside!
+I know this sounds a little bit different than usual, because of all the chocolate involved, but I’m pretty sure you won’t have any problem with that!
+This is a fun idea for Valentine’s Day or nice for Christmas as they make great stocking stuffers.
+Great for party or wedding favors too.

 These gorgeous mini DIY Script Chocolate Wrappers can be easily adapted to one’s needs and will help you create the most amazing gifts for Christmas or other special occasions, all with minimal efforts.
 To keep things more natural, I decided to use coffee to lightly distress the script wrappers.
 I would say it was a great idea, this coffee infused French script paper really completed the whole stylish look, while also adding a subtle coffee fragrance.